krivi95/real-estate-market-analysis/README.md

     * `multiple linear regression with gradient descent`
     * `multiclass (one-to-many) kernel SVM`

-4. When we trained the model, simple `web app` is created for demonstrating model capabilities to the end user.
+4. When we trained the models, simple `web app` is created for demonstrating model capabilities to the end user.
 Application has been containerized with `Docker`.
 For creating a web app we're using `stramlit python library`.

 5. `CI/CD` pipeline is created with `Travis CI` for building a container for our web application with docker and deploying it to a `Docker hub`.